openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 * template: action template.
 (Required)
 * value: read template, can use the placeholders symbols $itemLabel and $state.
 * emptyValue: An alternative template.
-Is used when the state value is empty or NULL after the post transformation.
+Is used when the state value is empty or NULL after the transforming it.
 The $itemLabel is available.
-* type: action template type, either "tokens" or "lemmas".
+* type: action template type, either "tokens" or "dice".
 * requiredTags: allow to restrict the items targeted by its tags by ignoring items not having all these tags.
-* placeholders: only the placeholder with label state will be used, to process its POS transformation on the state.
+* placeholders: only the placeholder with label state will be used, will apply its configured mappedValues on the state backwards.
 * targetMembers: when targeting a Group item, can be used to access the state of one of its members.
 In case of multiple matches, a warning is shown and the first one is used.

 ## Placeholders

 This configuration allow you to define symbols to use on your templates.
-You can define the sets of tokens to match using ner, and a transformation using pos.
+You can define the sets of tokens to be matched and its required transformations.
 Those are its fields:

  * label: label for the placeholder, is prefixed with '$' and spaces are replaced by '_' to create the symbol you can use on the template (Required).
- * nerValues: list of strings containing parts of the text to look for.
-Takes precedence over the ner field.
+ * values: list of strings containing parts of the text to look for and capture this text as placeholder value.
- * ner: name for a file under the ner folder (<OPENHAB_USERDATA>/actiontemplatehli/ner), first it will look for a <ner>.bin model and then for a <ner>.xml dictionary for applying ner (prevalence over 'nerValues').
+ * valuesFile: name (without extension) for a json file under the values folder (<OPENHAB_USERDATA>/actiontemplatehli/values) containing and array of strings to use as values.
- * posValues: apply a pos transformation with static values.
-Takes precedence over the pos field.
+ * mappedValues: object with keys and values of type strings, keys are used to match parts of the text and capture its value as placeholder value.
- * pos: name for a file under the pos folder (<OPENHAB_USERDATA>/actiontemplatehli/pos), first it will look for a <pos>.bin model and then for a <pos>.xml dictionary (prevalence over 'posValues').
+ * mappedValuesFile: name (without extension) for a json file under the mapped_values folder (<OPENHAB_USERDATA>/actiontemplatehli/mapped_values) containing and object with keys and values of type string to use as mapped values.

-The placeholder symbol replaces the text tokens matched using NER (before scoring the actions) and the captured value could be transformed using POS and will be accessible to the value under its symbol.
+So the total list of terms to look for as valid placeholder value are the combination of the values, valuesFiles, mappedValues keys and mappedValuesFileKeys fields, and at least one is required.

+Note that mappedValues are applied backwards to read actions so the mappedValues object should always contain the human readable text as keys and the state that represented it as value.
+This way you can reuse mappedValues files between read and write actions.

 As a summary, using the placeholders you can configure how parts of the speech are converted into valid item values and backward.
 The examples at the end of the document can help you to see it clearer.

-There are some special placeholders:
+There are some reserved placeholders, explained bellow.

 ### The 'itemLabel' Placeholder

 The itemLabel placeholder is always applied when scoring actions linked to item types.
-It's replaced using NER (no case-sensitive) with your item labels and synonyms (collisions will be reported in debug logs).
+It'll replace your item labels and synonyms (collisions will be reported in debug logs).
 Its value is only available for read actions.

 ### The 'groupLabel' Placeholder